 The Iveco – Oto Melara Consortium (CIO in short), was established in 1985 on equal participation between Iveco Defence Vehicles and Leonardo, in order to fulfil the technical-administrative requirements of the Italian Army that in those years launched a series of programmes that led to the production of MBTs, tracked IFVs, wheeled armoured cars and APCs.

-Iveco Defence Vehicles is a brand of CNH Industrial (NYSE: CNHI /MI: CNHI), a global leader in the capital goods sector with established industrial experience, a wide range of products and a worldwide presence.
+Iveco Defence Vehicles is a CNH Industrial company, a global leader in the capital goods sector with established industrial experience, a wide range of products and a worldwide presence.
 Through its commercial vehicles and specialty vehicles brands, CNH Industrial offers a range of light, medium and heavy vehicles for the transportation and distribution of goods with the Iveco brand, buses and touring coaches through the Iveco Bus and Heuliez Bus brands, quarry and mining equipment through Iveco Astra, firefighting vehicles through the Magirus brand and a full range of vehicles to meet a broad spectrum of defence applications through the Iveco Defence Vehicles brand.

 Iveco Defence Vehicles was formed in 1975 with the merger of the truck manufacturing operations of FIAT, Lancia, OM, Unic and Magirus, the name stands for Industrial Vehicles Corporation.
 In 1986 Iveco Ford, a joint venture between Iveco and Ford in the UK, was acquired by Iveco, followed shortly afterwards by the acquisition of Pegaso of Spain and its subsidiary Seddon Atkinson.